Compare tours at a glance:

 Sea Kayaking in Sweden, Finland & Norway - beautiful archipelago and fjord landscapes waiting to be explored

 Where are they?...

 - 2. Sea Kayaking Camp in Bohuslän

-- 5. Discover Sea Kayaking in St. Anna and Gryt
+- 5. Self-guided Kayaking in Lysefjord

-- 6. Self-guided Sea Kayaking in the Helsinki Archipelago
+- 7. Self-guided Sea Kayaking in the Helsinki Archipelago

-Sweden is perhaps not the first country that springs to most people's minds when planning a sea kayaking expedition, but with 2000 miles of coastline
+Sweden is perhaps not the first country that springs to most people's minds when considering a sea kayaking holiday, but with 2000 miles of coastline

 Finland offers similiar possibilities, with the country's archipelagos containing around 40,000 islands in total!

 The east and west coast archipelago areas in which our kayak tours in Sweden take place have their own special attraction.
 Sweden's west coast archipelago is typically more rocky

 In all cases you are travelling in a coastal landscape, so will pass coastal villages, some summer houses, etc. The nature of the areas and of sea

 Finland also offers endless possibilities for both coastal and inland paddle tours through its extensive archipelago and lake network.
 We currently offer sea kayaking in the Sipoo archipelago area to the of Helsinki, and for our tours in the Linnansaari National Park it is possible to choose kayaks as an alternative to canoes to explore the lovely Saimaa lake region.